danielfrrokaj/danielfrrokaj/README.md

 ## 🔭 Current Projects

-- Building a Kotling App "Smart Room Booking System"
+- Building a Mobile App with Kotlin "Smart Room Booking System"
 - Developing a chrome extension "Focus - Timer and Task Manager"
 - Working on a LMS for universities in Albania